 If you want to set up directory search paths (for your projects) that can be shared by other users or that can be applied across multiple computers, Visual C++ provides an alternative to this dialog box, by using project property sheets.
 For more information, see Property Sheets (C++).

 Notice that the VCComponents.dat file contains user settings for the computer.
 If you uninstall Visual Studio and then reinstall it in a different directory or drive, you first have to delete VCComponents.dat.
 Otherwise, your builds will fail.
 VCComponents.dat is located in \Documents and Settings\user\Local Settings\Application Data\Microsoft\VisualStudio\7.1\.

 Expand the Projects and Solutions node.

 Use the up and down arrows to view additional directories in the list.

 To add a directory to a list, click the folder button above the directory window.
 This will add a new line in the directory window.
-Then click the Ellipsis button on the new line to open a standard Windows dialog box where you can browse for a directory to add.
+Then, on the new line, click the button that has three dots.
+This opens a Windows dialog box where you can browse for a directory to add.

-To remove a directory from a list, highlight it using your mouse, then click the delete button above the directory display.
+To remove a directory from a list, select itand then click the delete button above the directory display.

-For information on how to programmatically access the functionality of this dialog box, see VCPlatform.
+For information about how to programmatically access the functionality of this dialog box, see VCPlatform.